Flesh and Blood (1985 film)

 Flesh and Blood is a 1985 erotic historical adventure film directed by Paul Verhoeven, and starring Rutger Hauer, Jennifer Jason Leigh, Tom Burlinson, Susan Tyrrell, Ronald Lacey, Bruno Kirby and Jack Thompson.
 The script was written by Verhoeven and Gerard Soeteman.
 The story is set in 1501 in early modern Italy, and follows two warring groups of mercenaries and their longstanding quarrel.

 The script is partly based on unused material for the Dutch television series Floris, which was the debut for Verhoeven, Soeteman and Hauer.
 The film, originally titled God's Own Butchers, was also known as The Rose and the Sword on early VHS releases.
 It was Verhoeven's first English-language film.

 Upon its release in August 1985, Flesh and Blood was a box office bomb, earning only USD100,000 on a USD6.5 million production budget.
 The film has since garnered a small cult following.
 The director's biographer called it "a crucial Verhoeven film, because the fight between logic and spirituality is one that is very familiar to the director; these are the elements still fighting for priority in his own mind."

 Plot

-In 1501, a city in Italy was taken by a coup d'état while its rightful ruler, Arnolfini, was away.
+In 1501, a city in Italy was taken by a putsch while its rightful ruler, Arnolfini, was away.
 Arnolfini promises some mercenaries 24 hours of looting if they succeed in retaking the city, and they do so, raping and killing those who stand in their way.
 In their revelry, Arnolfini decides that he wants the mercenaries gone.

 Hawkwood, the commander of the troops, cares for a young nun he mistakenly attacked during the siege.
 Arnolfini promises to get medical attention for her, while Hawkwood leads Arnolfini's cavalry, betraying his former lieutenant, Martin.
 The cavalry ejects the mercenaries from the city without their loot.
 Martin's son is later stillborn.
 Burying the infant unearths a wooden statue of Saint Martin of Tours—a saint with a sword.
 The mercenaries' chaplain views this as a sign from God to follow Martin as their new leader.